|European Cup Winner|

 CM: John McGovern (Scotland)

-McGovern played under manager Brian Clough for Derby, Leeds United and finally, Nottingham Forrest.
+John McGovern played under manager Brian Clough for Derby, Leeds United and finally, Nottingham Forrest.
 He is most famous for captaining the Nottingham Forest side that won the European Cup twice.
 At the age of 19 he became the youngest player to play in all four divisions of the Football League.
 During his playing career he won promotion with Hartlepools United, Derby County and Nottingham Forest.
+At the end of his career, he also played for Bolton Wanderers F.C.

 CM: Steve Hodge (England)